hcodes/yaspeller/README.md

 ### Examples
 + `yaspeller README.md` — search typos in the file.
-+ `yaspeller ./texts/` — finding typos in files (xml, html, htm, txt, text, svg, md, wiki) in the folder.
++ `yaspeller ./texts/` — finding typos in files (.xml, .html, .htm, .txt, .text, .svg, .md, .wiki) in the folder.
 + `yaspeller http://www.yandex.ru/` — search typos in the page.
 + `yaspeller http://bem.info/sitemap.xml` — search typos at the addresses specified in the sitemap.xml.